top of page

 On the other side was the activity area where larger bullfrogs could be found.
 They were larger in size than most other frog species.
 These were the beautiful meat found in claypot frog porridges.

-A farm guide was also explaining to the kids on the 4 lifecycle stages of frogs with real frog eggs, tadpoles, tadpoles with legs and froglets.
+The frog farm was a great place for kids to learn about frogs and their lifecycle, gaining valuable experience and knowledge beyond how they imagined frogs to be from textbooks.
+A farm guide was explaining to the kids on the 4 lifecycle stages of frogs with real frog eggs, tadpoles, tadpoles with legs and froglets.
 The kids were really amazed and asked lots of questions.
+In another pen, some kids were trying to catch frogs the correct way and put them gently in the large tray.
+It was an activity to see who were more daring to touch the frogs.

 While kids had fun with the frogs in the pens, we (adults) were going to have our own "fun" in the Royal Frog Shop.
 It was time for our breakfast!
+We were a little early and our food was still swimming in the hot sizzling oil.

 While waiting for the food to be ready, I popped a question to the lady at the counter regarding hashima (雪哈) that were commonly used to make dessert for nourishing complexions.
 And she confirmed that hashima was indeed the fallopian tube of a frog — not any "fatty tissue found near the fallopian tube" as claimed by Wikipedia.
 I had been misled for years...